wschaef/architecture-kata-2023/architecture.md

 **Why we have the domain:**

-This domain is separated from others because it serves for a data driven business model.
+This domain is separated from others because it serves for a data-driven business model.
 Non-functional requirements for this domain are unclear at the beginning of the project.
-Espicially information needs might evolve and requires additional Analytical and ML capabilities.
+Especially information needs might evolve and require additional analytical and ML capabilities.

 **Information needs:**

-Currently there are no clear requirments on information needs for this domain.
-Ideation: [First scetch of information model](analytics.md).
+Currently, there are no clear requirements on information needs for this domain.
+Ideation: [First sketch of information model](analytics.md).

 #### User Settings domain

 **What the domain does:**

-The User settings domain manages the configuration of mailboxes for polling, as well as filter and whitelist definitions.
+The User Settings domain manages the configuration of mailboxes for polling, as well as filter and whitelist definitions.

 **Interfaces:**